Active Substance: human insulin

 The active substance in Actrapid, human insulin, is produced by a method known as ‘recombinant technology’: the insulin is made by a yeast that has received a gene (DNA), which makes it able to produce insulin.
 The replacement insulin acts in same way as naturally produced insulin and helps glucose enter cells from the blood.
 By controlling the blood glucose, the symptoms and complications of diabetes are reduced.

 How has Actrapid been studied?

-Actrapid has been studied in patients with type-1 diabetes, when the pancreas cannot produce insulin (two studies involving 1,954 patients), and type-2 diabetes, when the body is unable to use insulin effectively (one study involving 182 patients).
-The studies compared Actrapid to a human insulin analogue (insulin aspart) over six months by measuring the level of a substance in the blood called glycosylated haemoglobin (HbA1c), which gives an indication of how well the blood glucose is controlled.
+Actrapid has been studied in patients with type-1 diabetes,when the pancreas cannot produce insulin (two studies involving 1,954 patients), and type-2 diabetes, when the body is unable to use insulin effectively (one study involving 182 patients).
+The studies compared Actrapid with another replacement insulin called insulin aspart over six months by measuring the level of glycosylated haemoglobin (HbA1c), which is the percentage of haemoglobin in the blood that has glucose attached.
+HbA1c gives an indication of how well the blood glucose is controlled.